IanEmmons/ScoreScopeExport/README.md

-# VASO ScoreScope Exporter
+# VASO Duosmiator

-Code to export tournament results from ScoreScope to Duosmium.
+Code to export tournament results from either the VASO Portal or ScoreScope to Duosmium.

 ## To-Do

-- Show correct division(s) for each tournament
+- (None)